Nithish98/semantic-search/README.md

 Constraints:

-    embeddings for every data point is required. compute constrains and scalability
+   embeddings for every data point is required.
+   compute constrains and scalability.
    Some Latency constraints.

 ## Pre-processing text data

-Concatenating tags tagged to each question and merging the feature with question's data frame. using regular expression to remove tags and clean the data.
+Concatenating tags tagged to each question and merging the feature with question's data frame.
+using regular expression to remove tags and clean the data.
-Tried spell checkers on data, unfortunately none of them performed well
+Tried spell checkers on data, unfortunately none of them performed well.

 ## Exploratory Data Analysis